Best Restaurant Website Builders To Drive Sales [2025]

 What are Popmenu reviews like?

-At time of writing, Popmenu has a 2.1 out of 5 rating on TrustPilot.
-You can see their reviews page here.
+At the time of writing, Popmenu has a 3.9 out of 5 rating on Trustpilot.

 In summary: Popmenu is an option if you want to improve your website design.
-Just keep in mind that you'll have less control over the look and feel of your site compared to some other options.
+Just keep in mind that you'll have less control over the look and feel of your site compared to some other Popmenu competitors.

 Square Online: Best for Square users who need basic websites